dmkishi/WebSocket-Benchmark/README.md

 # Websocket Benchmark

-How many text frames a second can we send?
-What's the latency for a text frame?

 #### Report
-Text frame size doesn't seem to affect performance, at least with payloads in the order of less than 100 KB.
-Marked performance dip is seen when interval length dips below 5 ms. Not surprisingly, latency is minimal (in the order 1 ms.) for intra-machine communications, with it increasing to an average of 6.2 ms over WiFi, which is expected.
+WebSocket message size doesn't seem to affect performance, at least for payloads in the order 100 KB or less, which is within the bounds of our simulated device orientation data.
+However, there is a marked performance dip when the message frequency is increased to over 200 times a second (or interval periods of less than 5 ms.) This may be indicative of the limits of TCP itself.
+For localhost communications, not surprisingly, latency is minimal (in the order 1 ms. or less), increasing to an average of 6.2 ms over WiFi, which is within the expected range.

+For reference, pings to the router averaged 1.8 ms., naively suggesting an end-to-end delay of about 0.9 ms. Perhaps performance closer to this order can be achieved with HTTP/2 and [QUIC](https://en.wikipedia.org/wiki/QUIC), an experimental UDP protocol over browsers.

-In conclusion, reasonable performance can be expected for payloads of 100 KB or less at a transmission frequency of 100 times per second (i.e. intervals of 10 ms.)
+In conclusion, optimal WebSocket performance can be expected for payloads of 100 KB or less at a message frequency of 100 times per second (or intervals of 10 ms.)

 #### Data
 - **Localhost**